simenon/CDGExperience/README.md

+# CDGExperience
-CDGExperience is an Elder Scrolls Online addon that shows experience gains
+CDGExperience is a very basic Elder Scrolls Online addon that shows experience gains in your chat window.